 - If you take part in a tournament, your name and results are sent to the European Go Federation for incorporation into the European Go Database.
 This database provides a publicly-viewable record of players’ tournament activity.

 - We use third parties (PayPal, regulated by the CSSF in Luxembourg, and GoCardless, regulated by the Financial Conduct Authority in the UK) to manage the collection of membership subscriptions and some other payments.
-The only data that is passed to these organisations is the member’s name and address.
+The only data that is passed to these organisations is what is required by them, and is limited to the member’s name and address.
 The member will be asked to provide financial data (e.g. credit card details) to the third party, but the only information that is available to the BGA is the name of the Bank and the last 2 digits of the account number for those using GoCardless.

 - Where we hold video meetings to which members are invited our software of choice is Zoom.
-We will not pass any member's personal data to Zoom and not record any meetings.
+We will not pass any member's personal data to Zoom.
 Creation of a Zoom account is not needed to join a meeting, but should a member create an account then that will be subject to the standard Zoom data protection arrangements.
 In the event that other software is used, then similar principles will apply.

-- All Members are asked to agree that we may divulge their contact details to other Association members for the purpose of enabling members to play Go and to encourage the formation of new Go clubs.
+- All Members are asked to agree that we may divulge their contact details to other Association members for strictly Go-related and non-commercial purposes, such as to enable members to play Go and to encourage the formation of new Go clubs.

 - When a member specifically requests it or

 - Within 18 months of a member failing to renew their annual subscription.